-- a) Have made application as a member of MSAHA or have been invited to an activity and approved by the MSAHA Board as a team and organization that conducts itself (a) in manner consistent with the Purpose of the MSAHA (b) in a manner consistent with the Rules of Conduct of the MSAHA and (c) as an organization that provides a service to homeschooled athletes in their local geographic area within the guidelines and rules for homeschooling as defined in Section 2; - b) Represent that each player is a homeschooling student as defined in Section 2; - c) Represent that each player is a high school, junior high, middle school or elementary student as declared by the parents and coach; - d) Submit a Team Roster per gender to the MSAHA executive director.
+- a) Have made application as a member of MSAHA or have been invited to an activity and approved by the MSAHA Board as a team and organization that meets the following conditions: - i.
+Conducts itself in manner consistent with the Purpose of the MSAHA; - ii.
+Conducts itself in a manner consistent with the Rules of Conduct of the MSAHA; - iii.
+Are not a member of any other school sports league, conference, or association, and; - iv.
+Is as an organization that provides a service to homeschooled athletes in their local geographic area within the guidelines and rules for homeschooling as defined in Section 2: - b) Represent that each player is a homeschooling student as defined in Section 2; - c) Represent that each player is a high school, junior high, middle school or elementary student as declared by the parents and coach; - d) Submit a Team Roster per gender to the MSAHA executive director.
 Roster to include: - i. player names - ii. player eligibility age as determined by Section 3.3.c) - iii. declared athletic level, beginning in 9th grade through their Senior year - iv. academic and MSAHA eligibility per Section 3.3 - v. primary team designation as applicable per Section 6.2 - vi. number, if applicable - e) Agree to abide by the Rules of the MSAHA